Neuro-Spectral Architectures for Causal Physics-Informed Networks

 \section{Experiments}

-We assess \method{} on boundary and initial value problems for three PDEs: the 2D wave and Burgers' equations, and the 1D nonlinear sine–Gordon equation.
-In all cases, we focus on the forward (or direct) problem, where the models are trained to learn approximate solutions.
-We compare the performance and accuracy of \method{} with that of several established MLP-based PINN approaches: (original) PINN \cite{raissi2019physics}, QRes \cite{bu2021qres}, FLS \cite{wong2024fls}, and PINNsFormer \cite{zhao2023pinnsformer}.
+We evaluate \method{} on boundary and initial value problems for three PDEs: the 2D wave equation, the 2D Burgers’ equation, and the 1D nonlinear sine–Gordon equation.
+In all cases, we address the forward (direct) problem, where the models are trained to learn approximate solutions given known conditions.
+We compare the performance and accuracy of \method{} against several established MLP-based PINN architectures: the original PINN \cite{raissi2019physics}, QRes \cite{bu2021qres}, FLS \cite{wong2024fls}, and PINNsFormer \cite{zhao2023pinnsformer}.

 \paragraph{Training setup.}